mfkiwl/SDR-R/vm-info/vmsetupinstructions.md

 __SIDENOTE1__

 GNU Radio currently is still mostly built on old Python 2.7 and is in the process of migrating to Python 3.
-Unfortunately, we're not there yet so make sure you have python and pip installed.
+Unfortunately, we're not there yet so **make sure you have python and pip installed**.

 __SIDENOTE2__